Some Options for Homemade / DIY Sidemount Rigs

 The OMS Profile Adapter for Sidemount Configuration

 The OMS Profile Sidemount Adapter was designed to mate with the OMS Tesseract Wing to create a simple conversion between sidemount and backmount.
-I’ll be honest, the connections/mounting is very specific to the Tesseract, so some ingenuity and perseverance needs to be applied to make it work with other brands/models of wing.
+I’ll be honest, the connections/mounting is very specific to the Tesseract, so some ingenuity and perseverance need to be applied to make it work with other brands/models of the wing.
 I needed to use extra lengths of 1″ nylon strap to make it work with the Custom Divers TDB.
 A few hours of finickety struggle, a few tired fingers and some choice expletives… and it all assembled rock-solidly.

 You could, of course, just buy a Tesseract BCD to go with the profile, but my aim was to convert the equipment I already owned.
 I’ve had the Custom Divers TDB for over a decade and it had been relegated to a plastic crate under the stairs for several years, so why not make good use of it?

-OMS… if you’re listening… it’d be great if you could refine a version of the Profile for use as a generic adapter for any model/brand of wing.
+OMS… if you’re listening… it’d be great if you could refine a version of the Profile for use as a generic adapter for any model/brand of the wing.
 Just a few changes… I’d be happy to help you with that. ;)

 The Profile also features a ‘wrap-over’ protector for the top of the wing.
-That’s a great idea for providing some serious abrasion resistance when conducting ‘squeeze through’ penetrations.
+That’s a great idea for providing some serious abrasion resistance when conducting ‘squeeze-through’ penetrations.
 However, the ‘wrap over’ will obscure the LPI on many wings.
 The Tesseract wing is designed with this in mind – and off-sets the LPI further out on the shoulders.
 Luckily, the Custom Divers TDB also had sufficiently spaced LPI to enable a clean mating.

 My only other modification was to add a D-ring where the crotch strap originates and also tie some loops of bungee across the butt plate to enable convenient stowage of a large DSMB/Lift-bag.